ydydsnyd/mono/doc/docs/server-push.md

 ### `Authorization`

-This is a string that can be used to authorize a user.
+This is a string that should be used to authorize the user.
+If you don't authenticate the user and verify that the `clientID` passed in the `PushRequest` in fact belongs to that user, users can push mutations as each other, which is probably undesirable.
 The auth token is set by defining [`auth`](api/interfaces/ReplicacheOptions#auth).

 ### `X-Replicache-RequestID`